Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 <!--Windows:
 `USimCLI\windows\usim summarize run-execution <execution-id>`-->

-Here is an example output of this command, indicating that there is only one node, and that the node is still in progress:
+Here is an example output of this command, indicating that there are 20 nodes, and that they are all still in progress:

 ```
  state         count
 ------------- -------
  Successes     0
- In Progress   1
+ In Progress   20
  Failures      0
  Not Run       0
  ```

  At this point, we will need to wait until the execution is complete.
-Check your run with the above command periodically until you see a 1 for `Successes` and 0 for `In Progress`.
+Check your run with the above command periodically until you see a 20 for `Successes` and 0 for `In Progress`.
  Given the relatively small size of our Scenario (1,000 Iterations), this should take less than 5 minutes.

  * **:green_circle: Action**: Use the `usim summarize run-execution <execution-id>` command periodically to check the progress of your run.